 The floor system used in the Wilkins building may or may not be the most efficient and cost effective system.
-Two different systems will be investigated for their integration into the Wilkins building.
+A different system will be investigated for its incorporation into the Wilkins building.
 Both the integration into the floor framing and the effects the systems have on the lateral system will be looked at.

 The current lateral system used in the Wilkins building consists of concentric braced frames.
-For the most part this works well.
-However, as noted above, there are braced frames located in two exterior bays.
+As noted above, this system includes braced frames located in two exterior bays.
 This significantly reduces the amount of window space on the North and South faces.
 It was also determined in Technical Assignment #3 that in the East-West direction wind controls, where as, in the North-South direction seismic controls.
-Changing the structural system may well alter the seismic forces applied to the Wilkins building.
-As a result, a new lateral system will be investigated.
+Changing the structural system will alter the weight of the structure in turn changing the seismic forces.
+For these reasons, a new lateral system will be investigated.